KarolinDuerr/BA-SagaPattern/EventuateTram_FailurePerf-Evaluation/README.md

-# BA-SagaPattern: Eventuate Tram Failure Performance Evaluation
+# Eventuate Tram Failure Performance Evaluation
 This project is part of the evaluation of a Saga pattern implementation using the Eventuate Tram framework.
 Additional sections to the original [Eventuate Saga pattern implementation](https://github.com/KarolinDuerr/BA-SagaPattern/tree/master/EventuateTram) have been included that simulate different failure scenarios given a particular input.